matteomeli/osdev/README.md

-# OS Development
+# OS Development With Rust

-Experimenting with OS stuff.
+Experimenting with OS stuff and Rust.

 ### References